Nipan83/node-api/README.md

 ▪ `email` and `code` <br />

-All you need to do is pass the information in the request body in key-value p
+All you need to do is pass the information in the request body in key-value pair

 ### POST change password